-Georgia Power meets or exceeds federal and state environmental requirements as it works to generate reliable and affordable energy for 2.6 million customers across the state.
+Georgia Power meets or exceeds federal and state Coal Combustion Residuals (CCR) rules and environmental requirements as it works to generate reliable and affordable energy for 2.6 million customers across the state.
 Compliance is just one important element of the company’s longstanding commitment to meet the energy needs of Georgia and take care of the state we all call home.

-On April 17, 2015, the U.S. Environmental Protection Agency released the final rule - Hazardous and Solid Waste Management System; Disposal of Coal Combustion Residuals (CCRs) from Electric Utilities - for the management and disposal of CCRs.
+On April 17, 2015, the U.S. Environmental Protection Agency (EPA) released the final rule for Hazardous and Solid Waste Management System Disposal of Coal Combustion Residuals (CCRs) from Electric Utilities.

 Under Subpart D, 40 C.F.R.
 Part 257, the CCR rule establishes a comprehensive set of requirements for the safe disposal of CCR material generated from combustion of coal in electric power generation, commonly known as coal ash.